 - Answer all questions on the application completely and accurately; quick admission is based on self-reported information.

-- If you are not a U.S. citizen, send a copy of both sides of your Permanent Resident ("green") Card.
+- If you are not a U.S. citizen, send a copy of your immigration documentations such as your Visa or Alien Registration (“green”) Card

 - SF State communicates with students via e-mail.
 Make sure to read all e-mail messages and pay careful attention to transcript deadlines.

-- When the Office of Undergraduate Admissions requests them, send official transcripts to SF State as soon as possible from all colleges you've attended, even if no coursework was completed.
+- When the Office of Undergraduate Admissions requests them, send official transcripts to SF State by the established deadline in the email request from all colleges you've attended.
 Transcripts for coursework in progress should be sent after grades are on record.

 - Check your application status to ensure all supporting materials have been received.

 San Francisco State University will communicate admissions decisions, deadlines and other important information regarding your application status via email.
 Remember to check your email often for important admissions messages from SF State.

 - Fall admissions decisions for most local area applicants will be made in January or February.

 - Fall admissions decisions for out-of-area applicants should expect to receive admissions decisions in February or March.

 - Most fall admissions decisions for impacted majors will be made by April.

 All California community colleges have lists of their courses that will transfer to CSU campuses.
 ASSIST is California's official online service to help you determine transfer credit for courses you've already taken, and how those courses apply to admissions requirements.
 You may also consult your college counselor or transfer center for assistance in determining which courses will be accepted for transfer credit.

 If you are transferring from a four-year college, most college level courses will be transferable, but if you need assistance determining if a course will meet transfer requirements, consult the Student Outreach Services Department at 415-338-2355 or firstname.lastname@example.org.